adharshkamath/Mathy-Compiler/README.md

 To remove files:

 ```
-make clean_all          # to delete all build files
+make clean         # to delete all build files

-make clean_scanner      # to delete scanner related files

-make clean_parser       # to delete parser related files
 ```